coderhimanshu1/REMPLR-2.0/README.md

   - A separate relationship table was created to manage these connections efficiently.
   - Developed a method that lets nutritionists share meal plans.
 Once shared, clients can access these meal plans from the `shared_mealplans` table.

-	*NOTE: Though the second feature is not implented on frontend yet, I have successfully solved this challange at backend.*
+	*NOTE: Though the second feature is not implemented on the front end yet, I have successfully solved this challenge at the backend.*

 ## Demonstration